GRAND PALACE | EMERALD BUDDHA | RECLINING BUDDHA

 TOP TIP: THE EMERALD BUDDHA IS LOCATED IN THE GRAND PALACE

-Construction of the palace began on May 6, 1782, at the order from the founder of the Chakri Dynasty, King Rama I. He moved the capital city from Thonburi (near Bangkok) to Bangkok.
-Divided into several quarters: The Temple of the Emerald Buddha; the outer court, middle court, inner court and the gardens quarter.
-The Grand Palace is currently primarily open to the public as a museum, with several functioning and working Royal offices still situated inside.
+Construction of the Palace began on May 6, 1782, by order of King Rama I, the founder of the Chakri Dynasty, when he moved the capital city from Thonburi to Bangkok.
+The Grand Palace is divided into several quarters: the Temple of the Emerald Buddha, the outer court, the middle court, the inner court, and the gardens quarter.
+Today, it is largely open to the public as a museum, though several active royal offices are still situated within the grounds.

 EMERALD BUDDHA